mainmatter/mainmatter.com/src/posts/2019-11-11-why-companies-invest-in-oss.md

 ---
 title: "Why Companies Invest In Open-Source and Why Yours Should, Too"
 authorHandle: jjordan_dev
-tags: simplabs
+tags: opensource
 bio: "Senior Frontend Engineer, Ember Learning Core team member"
 description:
-  "Jessica Jordan details how simplabs makes contributions to open-source software work as a regular practice and how companies can benefit from an investment into OSS."
+  "Jessica Jordan details how Mainmatter makes contributions to open-source software work as a regular practice and how companies can benefit from an investment into OSS."
 og: